moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 ### Delta update removing a track

-This example shows delat catalog update for the media sender, Alice, removing a slide track from an established video conference
+This example shows delat catalog update for a media producer removing a slide track from an established video conference

 ~~~json
 {